-Do you know how to recognize signs from deceased loved ones?
+Do you believe loved ones send signs when they pass?
 After the death of a loved one, do you ever feel like they are communicating – or visiting you – by sending strange signs or an unusual synchronicity?

 After my dad passed, I felt as if he was trying to communicate with me from the beyond.